Cause and Effect

 Similarly, heat cannot be produced in a cold object that has no heat.

-The only reality needed by an idea is that which comes from my thought, of which it is a mode.
+The only reality needed by an idea is the reality which comes from my thought.

 But the reality in something’s being represented in the mind by an idea certainly is not nothing.
 This is because something cannot come from nothing.